 However, Mallorca wasn’t the first island he set his environmental sights on, with an eco-funding organisation originally founded for its Balearic cousin, Ibiza, 10 years earlier.
 It was partly born out of a frustration with the lack of financial support in the sector: “I found it amazing how few people give money towards trying slow down the tide of destruction.
 About 2% of global charity is spent on environmental work specifically, which is a tiny number given the scale of the problems we face.”
 He puts this down to people’s perception of concerns like climate change and deforestation as too vast or too abstract for them to make any real difference.
 But Ben sees things differently.

-It’s becoming increasingly clear that Mallorca’s environment is struggling to cope with the relentless rise in the number of visitors coming to the island. […] Mallorca: paradise in peril
+As the environment struggles to cope with the relentless rise in the number of visitors coming to the island, are we doing enough? […] Mallorca: paradise in peril

 “To fix large environmental problems doesn’t always involve very much money.
 Often you’re trying to get a law changed or get companies to change their behaviour,” he explains.
 The ethos behind the Ibiza Preservation Fund was to find people that love and have a connection with the island, to raise money and pool resources, and distribute the funds to the most effective local environmental initiatives.